-The School's publishes its agreed sixteen core fortnightly Values on www.beechwoodpark.com and staff refer to these fortnightly in Assemblies, Form Periods, PSHEE lessons and all areas of the School's academic, cocurricular and pastoral education.
+Beechwood Park publishes its agreed Values (www.beechwoodpark.com) and these underpin all areas of the School's academic, co-curricular and pastoral education.

 Pupil Admission

 On admission the School assesses prospective pupils' educational (academic, co-curricular and pastoral) ability and offers places to pupils who will powerfully gain from and contribute to the School's Mission and Values.